 5 Tips for Teaching Your Kids About Money Management

-Tip #1: Start with the basics when they’re young to build a good foundation.
+Tip #1: Start with the basics to build a good foundation when they’re young.

-There’s no set age that you should start teaching your child about money.
+There’s no set age to start teaching your child about money.
 However, personal finance commentator and journalist Beth Kobliner says a good rule of thumb is to “start when your child is old enough to say, ‘Gimme!’”

-For children aged 3-5, Kobliner suggests you start by teaching them that:
+For children aged 3-5, Kobliner suggests teaching them the following:

 - “You need money to buy things.”
-Kobliner suggests that you help teach this by using coins and identifying their value, then discussing how some things are free and others are not.
+Teach this by using coins and identifying their value, then discussing how some things are free and others are not.
 For example, explain that playing with a friend is free, but you need money to buy food or clothes from the store.

 - “You earn money by working.”
-To show this, you can talk about your work with your child or explain jobs you can see people doing while you’re out and about, like the mail carrier or grocery store clerk.
+To show this, share about your own job or explain jobs you can see people doing while you’re out and about, like the mail carrier or grocery store clerk.
 And what better way to drive the point home than by a tried-and-true lemonade stand?